hardaatbaath/hardaatbaath/README.md

 - 🎓 I am a **pre-final year undergraduate student** pursuing a **BE in Computer Science** at **BITS Pilani, Goa.**
 - 🧠 I am interested in the field of **Robotics** and **Computer Vision**.
 - 🔍 I am looking for internship opportunities to collaborate in these fields.
-- 🦾 I am the current Autonomous Subsystem lead of [Project Kratos](https://kratos-the-rover.github.io/)
+- 🦾 I am the Ex-Autonomous Subsystem lead of [Project Kratos](https://kratos-the-rover.github.io/)
 - 🤝 I am a **driven** and **enthusiastic problem solver** who likes to think outside the box.
 I believe in the value of teamwork.
 - ⚡  Fun fact **I love writing poetry.**
 - 📫 Feel free to contact me via my website, LinkedIn or good old email, I have shared the links to those and my resume below.